christ/cookbook/meat/pastrami.md

   * 2 teaspoons onion powder

 ## Instructions
-1. Mix the cure ingredients and the distilled water.
+1. Mix the corning and pickling ingredients into the distilled water.
    Stir until they dissolve.
 1. Trim meat to a 1/8" fat layer on one side. if there is any filmy membrane on the other side, remove it all. [author] likes to buy a full packer brisket and separate the point from the flat, and cut the flat in half